 Will I have to quarantine when I get to the UK?

 International visitors to the UK are required to quarantine for two weeks in their accommodation when they arrive in the UK.
 We are working with UK universities to ensure that you will get the support you need if you are required to quarantine upon arrival later in the year, and will keep you updated on what you may need to do upon arrival.

-I am a Chevening Fellow and was due to start my award soon.
+I am a Chevening Fellow and I’m due to start my award soon.
 Will my fellowship still go ahead as scheduled?

-At this current time, we are liaising closely with local British embassies/high commissions, the UK Foreign and Commonwealth Office, and host institutions to make arrangements for Chevening Fellowships due to commence soon.
+At this current time, we are liaising closely with local British embassies/high commissions, the UK Foreign, Commonwealth and Development Office, and host institutions to make arrangements for Chevening Fellowships due to commence soon.

 As information regarding this topic is updated, it will be communicated to awardees directly via email.
 Please continue to check your emails regularly for updates.